 It often actually gets better at higher flows!
 (I won't specify what 'cfs', because the creek is so 'flashy', the gauge will not update online often enough, and the flow will change with each 15-minute interval, so you just have to rely on your judgement while actually there!)

 While it is possible to run this drop at some levels, more boaters, at more levels, are better served portaging (or putting in below) this first pourover.
 At most flows, it can merit only the class II or II+ rating.
 The drop is straightforward (simple approach, and you have few choices of where to be), but the consequences of an error of judgement here should not be taken lightly.
-If you are not successful at landing a 'boof', staying upright, and paddling out through the reversal, you are in a cement ditch from which it is unlikely you will be able to get (yourself or your boat, in the event of an extended unintentional surf or a swim) out without someone on shore with a rope.
+If you are not successful at landing a 'boof', staying upright, and paddling out through the reversal, you are in a cement ditch from which it is unlikely you will be able to get out (yourself or your boat, in the event of an extended unintentional surf or a swim) without someone on shore with a rope.

 Given that this is so near the put-in, that water quality is generally nasty, that there is a bit of a clearing (so you are in a rather visible location), and you are generally wanting to be as 'invisible' as possible, this is not a spot you want to be standing around, setting safety, and having to do a rescue.
-All of which is to say, look, make your decision, put-in, and GO.
+All of which is to say, look, make your decision, put-in (or portage), and GO.